Building TUIs with Textual

 Daily Markdown - Written to an Obsidian Daily Notes file.

-class that talks to a web API instead of the file system.
+Create an alternate AppData class that talks to a web API instead of the file system.
 That would require a web back-end, perhaps built using FastAPI.

 You can find more of my ramblings in my "stuff" repo on GitHub.